NoorMahammad-S/Voice-Driven_Image_Generation_with_OpenAI/README.md

 - **Environment Variables**: Ensure that you set any necessary environment variables, especially `OPENAI_API_KEY`.

-## Deployment

-This application is designed for local development.
-If you plan to deploy it to a public server, consider security measures, such as using HTTPS and securing your API key.

 ## Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests.